 Top Interview Tip: At the end of an interview, a majority of interviewers will ask you something along the lines of, "So, do you have any questions for me?"
 You don't want to appear disinterested or bored by having nothing to say, so make sure you have a few questions on hand to demonstrate your enthusiasm.

 If you need a relaxed business casual look that works in almost all seasons, this is it.
 If all you own for interview attire is two button-downs, two-sweaters, and one nice pair of dark jeans, you'll be able to come up with a variety of outfits for different interviews.

 Top Interview Tip: It's not just what you wear or what you say that matters in an interview; you can use nonverbal communication to impress your interviewer, too.

 Dressing for an interview doesn't have to be hard, especially if you put together a few staple pieces you already have in your closet.
 The key is to create a balanced look.

-Although a t-shirt on its own is too casual, you can make it work by layering it under a stylish jacket, like the one above, a cardigan, or a relaxed blazer.
+Although a t-shirt on its own is too casual, you can make it work by layering it under a stylish jacket, a cardigan, or a relaxed blazer.

-Top Interview Tip: Do your homework before the interview and review the list of most common job interview mistakes in order to improve your interview technique.
+Top Interview Tip: Do your homework before the interview and watch out for common job interview mistakes in order to improve your interview technique.

-If you're tired of the button-down and khaki look that you may have seen your dad wear time and time again, take a more modern approach, as demonstrated in the look above.
+If you're tired of the button-down and khaki look that you may have seen your dad wear time and time again, take a more modern approach.
 If you need some style tips, read up on the latest in men's fashion.

 If you have a favorite blazer, scarf, or pair of shoes, with a little tact you can incorporate it into your interview outfit and express some personal style.
 This is a great way to complement your individuality, which you can also do by showing your personality during the interview experience.